About the Wyss:

 The Wyss Institute for Biologically Inspired Engineering at Harvard University invites applications for Visiting Graduate Researcher position in the Brain Targeting Program (BTP).
 The position will focus on the molecular mechanisms underlying the contribution of blood-brain barrier (BBB) dysfunction to AD pathogenesis.

-The Wyss Institute’s BTP, co-led by Donald Ingber, M.D., Ph.D., and James Gorman, M.D., Ph.D., focuses on developing novel platform that leverages in vitro human Organ Chips constituted of human BBB cells differentiated from induced pluripotent stem (iPS) cells.
+The Wyss Institute’s BTP, co-led by James Gorman, M.D., Ph.D., and Donald Ingber, M.D., Ph.D., focuses on developing a novel platform that leverages in vitro human Transwell and Organ Chip models constituted of human BBB cells differentiated from induced pluripotent stem (iPS) cells.
 The BTP uses advanced in vitro and in vivo BBB models to study the transport of molecules across the human BBB into the central nervous system.
 One of its core projects is to develop an isogenic iPSC-derived in vitro BBB model of normal human subjects and of subjects with early-onset AD (EOAD) and late-onset AD (LOAD) with astrocytes, pericytes and endothelium all being derived from the same patient.
 This personalized BBB model will be used to examine the impact of early- and late-onset genetic variants on BBB function, and define the molecular pathways impacted by these variants.
-This position is for a minimum of 6 months.

 - Research scientific literature to understand the role of the BBB in Alzheimer’s disease.